Mendut: Architecture

-The plan of the temple's base is square, and measures 13.7 metre on each side, with the base level 3.7 metre above the ground.
-The 26.4-metre tall temple is facing northwest.
-The stairs projecting from the northwest side square elevated base is adorned with a Makara statue on each side, the side of the stairwell is carved with bas-relief of Jataka fable narrating the animal story of Buddhist teaching.
-The square terrace surrounding the body of the temple was meant for pradakshina or circumambulating ritual, walking clockwise around the temple.
-The outer walls are adorned with bas-reliefs of Boddhisattvas (Buddhist divinities), such as Avalokitesvara, Maitreya, Cunda, Ksitigarbha, Samantabhadra, Mahakarunika Avalokitesvara, Vajrapani, Manjusri, Akasagarbha, and Boddhisattvadevi Prajnaparamita among other Buddhist figures.
-Originally the temple had two chambers, a small chamber in the front, and a large main chamber in the center.
+The plan of the temple's base is square, and measures 13.7 m on each side, with the base level 3.7 m above the ground.
+The 26.4 m tall temple faces northwest.
+The stairs projecting from the northwest side square elevated base are adorned with a Makara statue on each side.
+The side of the stairwell is carved with a bas-relief of a Jataka fable narrating the animal story of Buddhist teaching.
+The square terrace surrounding the body of the temple was meant for pradakshina, a circumambulation ritual that involves walking clockwise around the temple.
+The outer walls are adorned with bas-reliefs of Boddhisattvas (Buddhist divinities), including Avalokiteśvara, Maitreya, Cunda, Kṣitigarbha, Samantabhadra, Mahakarunika Avalokitesvara, Vajrapani, Manjushri, Ākāśagarbha, and Boddhisattvadevi Prajnaparamita.

+Originally the temple had two chambers: a small chamber in the front, and a large main chamber in the center.
 The roof and some parts of the front chamber walls are missing.
-The uppermost part of the roof is missing, it is supposed to have a stupa pinnacle with size and style probably just like the one in Sojiwan temple.
-The inner wall of the front chamber is adorned with a bas-relief of Hariti surrounded by children, Atavaka on the other side, Kalpataru, also groups of devatas divinities flying in heaven.
+The uppermost part of the roof is missing; it is supposed to have a stupa pinnacle of a size and style probably similar to the one in Sojiwan temple.
+The inner wall of the front chamber is adorned with a bas-relief of Hariti surrounded by children, Atavaka on the other side, Kalpataru, and groups of devata divinities flying in heaven.

 Location three Buddhist temples, Borobudur-Pawon-Mendut, in one straight line across Progo River.

 The main room has three carved large stone statues.
-The 3 metres tall statue of Dhyani Buddha Vairocana was meant to liberate the devotees from bodily karma, at the left is a statue of Boddhisatva Avalokitesvara to liberate them from the karma of speech, and at the right is Boddhisatva Vajrapani to liberate from the karma of thought.
+The 3 m tall statue of Dhyani Buddha Vairocana was meant to liberate the devotees from bodily karma.
+At the left is a statue of Boddhisatva Avalokiteśvara to liberate them from the karma of speech, and at the right is Boddhisatva Vajrapani to liberate from the karma of thought.

 Rituals

 During the full moon in May or June, Buddhists in Indonesia observe the annual Vesak ritual by walking from Mendut through Pawon to Borobudur.
 The ritual takes the form of a mass Buddhist prayer and pradakshina (circumambulation) around the temple.

-Followers of traditional Kejawen (Javanese mysticism) or Buddhists, came to worship in the Mendut temple and it is believed to be able to fulfill wishes, such as deliverance from sickness.
+Both Buddhists and followers of traditional Kejawèn (Javanese mysticism) worshipped in the temple, which is believed to be able to fulfil wishes, such as deliverance from sickness.
 Childless couples, for example, pray at the bas-relief of Hariti for a child, since in traditional Javanese beliefs, Hariti is a symbol of fertility, patroness of motherhood, and protector of children.